is a 2017 movie starring Channing Tatum, Daniel Craig, Adam

 Ersi Arvizu (2008)

-"About Time" is the latest CD by Max Baca's band,
+is a CD by Max Baca's band,

 Los Texmaniacs.
 Max is a very talented musician who

 has worked with Flaco Jimenez, The Texas Tornados, and The

 Rolling Stones.
 This collection of songs includes a

 great cover of the Sir Douglas Quartet's classic "Rain

 Rain."
 Their music is Tex Mex and conjunto, with

 some blues, r&b, and Texas rock influence in the mix.